 Quantitative and Functional Proteomics Core

-The overall goals of the Quantitative and Functional Proteomics Core are to provide the powerful tools of modern mass spectrometry and complex data set analysis to Diabetes Research Center investigators to permit structural identification and quantitation of proteins involved in diabetes and its complications.
+The overall goals of the Quantitative and Functional Proteomics Core are to provide the powerful tools of modern mass spectrometry and complex data set analysis to Diabetes Research Center investigators to permit structural identification and quantitation of proteins involved in diabetes and its complications in support of both basic as well as translational and clinical studies.

 To accomplish these goals the Quantitative and Functional Proteomics Core provides the following to Diabetes Research Center affiliate investigators: